tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 Got a flat-screen monitor forty inches wide wide

-I believe that your says “Etch-A-Sketch” on the side
+I believe that your says "Etch-A-Sketch" on the side

 In a 32-bit world, you're a 2-bit user

-You've got your own newsgroup, “alt.total-loser”
+You've got your own newsgroup, "alt.total-loser"

 Your motherboard melts when you try to send a fax